sebastianbrzustowicz/Flight-quality-overview-microservice/README.md

-# Data to PDF raport microservice
+# Filght data to PDF raport microservice

 The program helps with converting given data from vehicle to raport.
 Data refer to flight quality indicators of the quadcopter.